Leeds Skelton Lake services

-In March 2020, a brand-new motorway service area quietly opened at Leeds Skelton Lake.
+In the middle of lockdown, a brand-new motorway service area quietly opened at Leeds Skelton Lake.
 Over the following summer, more partners slowly moved in, and now the building is fully occupied and catering for both passing motorists and nearby residents.

-Catering: Burger King, Chopstix Noodle Bar, Harry Ramsden's, KFC, LEON, Nando's, PizzaExpress, Starbucks, The Good Breakfast, The Pasty Shop, Tortilla, Upper Crust, Lavazza 2Go Shops: Top Gift, Urban Express Amenities: Changing Places, Ramada, Multi Faith Room, Quicksilver, Showers Outdoor Space: Large walk around back of building; public footpath connection; Children's Play Area Charging Points: IONITY 350kW CCS Forecourt: Texaco, SPAR, dailyDeli, Chicago Town Pizza, Costa Express, f'real Milkshakes, F'wip Frozen Desserts, Rollover, Tango Ice Blast, Air1 AdBlue, Free Cash Machine
+Catering: Burger King, Chopstix Noodle Bar, KFC, LEON, Nando's, PizzaExpress, Starbucks, The Good Breakfast, The Pasty Shop, Tortilla, Upper Crust, Lavazza 2Go Shops: Top Gift, Urban Express Amenities: Changing Places, Ramada, Multi Faith Room, Quicksilver, Showers Outdoor Space: Large walk around back of building; public footpath connection; Children's Play Area Charging Points: IONITY 350kW CCS Forecourt: Texaco, SPAR, dailyDeli, Chicago Town Pizza, Costa Express, f'real Milkshakes, F'wip Frozen Desserts, Rollover, Tango Ice Blast, Free Cash Machine

 First 3 hours free for all vehicles, after which charges apply: